ruelalarcon/desmos_midi/README.md

 3. Configure soundfonts for each channel
 4. Convert to Desmos formula
 5. Copy the formula to clipboard

+You can also navigate to the WAV to Soundfont Converter where you can:
+1. Upload WAV files
+2. Analyze the audio files to generate a soundfont
+3. Configure the analysis parameters
+4. Get a live preview of what the soundfont would sound like
+5. Save the soundfont to your soundfonts

 You can also specify a custom port: